balos1/sundials/doc/arkode/SphinxDocs/guide/source/Introduction.rst

 Changes in v3.0.2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There were no changes to ARKODE in this release.
+There were no changes to ARKode in this release.

 Changes in v3.0.1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^